myselfhimself/BLionTaleFont/README.md

 # BLionTaleFont
 Tentative font for loving these last days of life Capital letters only.

 Optimized for french, so english should work too.
+Czech is in the work (hatchek letters, vowels soon).

 Font made with [Glyphr](http://glyphrstudio.com/)